-A magical and mysterious winter's tale from the award-winning, bestselling Piers Torday
+An astounding, unforgettable winter's tale from the award-winning, bestselling Piers Torday

-So begins a quest to find a castle in a world of wonder - a world of monsters, minstrels, dangerous knights and mysterious wizards; a world of terrifying danger but also more excitement than Mouse has ever known.
+So begins Mouse's extraordinary quest through a world of wonder.
+A world of monsters, minstrels, dangerous knights and mysterious wizards; a world of terrifying danger but also more excitement than Mouse has ever known.

 This is a novel about love and death.
 It's about the power of stories to change the way we view the world - and it's about the power of a child to change their own world.
 Emotionally arresting but ultimately uplifting, this is a remarkable novel for our times.

 Piers began his career in theatre and then television as a producer and writer.
 His bestselling first book for children, The Last Wild, was shortlisted for the Waterstones Children's Book Award and nominated for the CILIP Carnegie Medal as well as numerous other awards.
 His second book, The Dark Wild, won the Guardian Children's Fiction Prize.
 The third book in the trilogy, The Wild Beyond, was published in 2015 to critical acclaim.
 His next book for children, There May Be A Castle, will be published in October 2016.

 The son of the late Paul Torday (author of Salmon Fishing in the Yemen) Piers recently completed his father's final unfinished novel, The Death of an Owl (Weidenfeld & Nicolson, April 2016).

 In regular demand as a speaker at schools and festivals, Piers is also a reading helper with Beanstalk, a former judge on the Guardian Children's Fiction Prize, a Patron of Reading at Heathmere School and a trustee of the Pleasance Theatre.

 Born in Northumberland, he now lives in London with his husband and hopefully a cat.